 AESS 2022 Conference Committee

-Carolyn is in her seventh year of conference planning for AESS.
+Carolyn has been involved in event planning for AESS since 2015.
 She is the Association’s main contact and manager.
 She fully embodies the cross-disciplinary approach of AESS, having a background in English literature as well as environmental science and policy.
 She is passionate about sustainability, good food, good reads, bucket-lists, family, and getting outside.

 He has been happily married since 2000 to his wife Taifa, and has a 17-year old daughter named Jasmine, whom he counts as his greatest accomplishment.